pratiksha/learnability-reproduce/README.md

     git clone https://github.com/hbatmit/ns2.35 ns-2.35
     ```

 4. For each figure in the paper, this repository contains a folder with a README file, which provides the SHA-1 hash for a specific commit in ns-2.35.
-Check out the ns-2.35 commit for the figure you wish to reproduce using the SHA-1 hash provided in its README:
+Check out the ns-2.35 commit for the figure you wish to reproduce using the appropriate SHA-1 hash:

     ```
     cd ns-2.35